nubenetes/awesome-kubernetes/docs/demos.md

 ### Istio
 - [github: redhat-developer-demos Istio Tutorial for Java Microservices](https://github.com/redhat-developer-demos/istio-tutorial)
+- [blog.jetstack.io: Istio OIDC Authentication](https://blog.jetstack.io/blog/istio-oidc/) In this article you'll deploy an app and secure it with authenticaiton and authorisation for using Istio

 ### Rancher
 - [Deploy a Rancher Cluster with GitLab CI and Terraform](https://rancher.com/blog/2020/deploy-with-gitlab-ci)